Letterbook/FEP/feps/fep-8b32.md

         "created": "2022-11-12T00:00:00Z",
         "verificationMethod": "https://example.com/users/alice#main-key",
         "proofPurpose": "assertionMethod",
-        "proofValue": "mWd5S+XKLZgt1+6uqyixeFvkGm..."
+        "proofValue": "z2xZFiRJrr859BvmK22hS47448J..."
     }
 }
 ```

-The list of attributes used in integrity proof is defined in Data Integrity specification, section [2.1 Proofs](https://w3c.github.io/vc-data-integrity/#proofs).
+The list of attributes used in integrity proof is defined in *Data Integrity* specification, section [2.1 Proofs](https://w3c.github.io/vc-data-integrity/#proofs).
 The value of `verificationMethod` attribute SHOULD be an URL of actor's public key or a [DID](https://www.w3.org/TR/did-core/) associated with an actor.

+### Proof verification

 The recipient of activity SHOULD perform proof verification if it contains integrity proofs.
-Verification process starts with the removal of a proof from the JSON object.
+Verification process MUST follow the *Data Integrity* specification, section [4.2 Verify Proof](https://w3c.github.io/vc-data-integrity/#verify-proof).
+It starts with the removal of a `proof` value from the JSON object.
 Then the object is canonicalized, hashed and signature verification is performed according to the parameters specified in the proof.

 If both HTTP signature and integrity proof are used, the integrity proof MUST be given precedence over HTTP signature.
 The HTTP signature MAY be dismissed.

-## Algorithms
+### Algorithms

 Implementors SHOULD pursue broad interoperability when choosing algorithms for integrity proofs.
 These algorithms are RECOMMENDED: